Dallas Choir Members Tested Positive For COVID-19 Before Performance for Mike Pence

 Health officials have warned that the manner in which the coronavirus is spread makes indoor singing or use of wind instruments in large groups particularly risky.
 The choir wore masks when not performing, but removed them when it was time to sing for Pence.

-On the Monday following “Freedom Sunday,” he Texas Department of State Health Services reported that the state had more than 5,900 COVID-19 hospitalizations, the highest number ever recorded.
+On the Monday following “Freedom Sunday,” the Texas Department of State Health Services reported that the state had more than 5,900 COVID-19 hospitalizations, the highest number ever recorded.
 Dallas also recorded a record high in new infections.